-- 2.37 Visitor spaces must be provided at a standard of 0.5 spaces per dwelling.
+- 2.38 Visitor spaces must be provided at a standard of 0.25 spaces per dwelling.
 If parking is to be allocated, these will be in addition to the above standards.
-Where a significant proportion of parking is unallocated, additional visitor spaces may not be required. - 2.38 The number of visitor spaces required may be reduced according to accessibility zones.
-This will be assessed on a case by case basis depending on the accessibility of the site and its proximity to jobs and local facilities.
+Where a significant proportion of parking is unallocated, additional visitor spaces would preferably not be provided. - 2.39 The number of visitor spaces required may be reduced in line with Table 4.
+This will be assessed on a case by case basis depending on which Accessibility Zone a development is within.